Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 Follow the guide on [Getting Started With Android and Kotlin](https://kotlinlang.org/docs/tutorials/kotlin-android.html) to create Kotlin project in Android Studio.
-You are also encouraged to add [Kotlin Android Extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html) to you application.
+You are also encouraged to add [Kotlin Android Extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html) to your application.

 In Android Studio 2.3 you'll get an application that looks similarly to the one shown below:

 ![UI example for Android](ui-example-android.png)

-Go the `context_main.xml` of your application and assign an ID of "hello" to the text view with "Hello World!" string, so that it is available in your application as `hello` with Kotlin Android extensions.
+Go to the `context_main.xml` of your application and assign an ID of "hello" to the text view with "Hello World!" string, so that it is available in your application as `hello` with Kotlin Android extensions.
 The pinkish floating action button is already named `fab` in the project template that gets created.

-In the `MainActivity.kt` of you application remove the block `fab.setOnClickListener { ... }` and instead
+In the `MainActivity.kt` of your application remove the block `fab.setOnClickListener { ... }` and instead
 add `setup(hello, fab)` invocation as the last line of `onCreate` function.
 Create a placeholder `setup` function at the end of the file.
 That is where various code is placed in the rest of this guide: